 Students are not allowed to use Generative AI Tools like ChatGPT for assignments unless specifically designated by the instructor.
 Students must maintain academic integrity if the instructor approves using AI for an assignment.
-Students must disclose any AI- generated content and properly use attributions, including in-text citation, quotations, and references.
-If AI tools are utilized for an assignment, cite correctly using APA guidelines.
+Students must disclose any AI generated content and properly use attributions, including in-text citations, quotations, and references.
+If the use of AI tools are utilized for an assignment, cite correctly using APA guidelines.

-Within the nursing department, assignments may be screened for AI usage through plagiarism-detecting software.
-If AI generation is detected and the student does not disclose and cite the use of AI, then the assignment may be considered plagiarized and subject to the academic integrity policy.
+Within the nursing department, assignments may be screened for AI usage.
+If AI generation is detected and the student does not disclose and cite the use of AI, then the assignment is subject to the academic integrity policy regarding violations of fabrication and forgery for the unauthorized use of generative AI to produce coursework (see ATU Student Handbook).